ragaoua/eco.nvim/README.md

 ## Shell behavior

 By default, **eco.nvim** uses the shell defined by the `SHELL` environment variable (e.g. `/bin/bash`, `/bin/zsh`, ...) when executing commands.
 If `SHELL` is not set, it falls back to `sh`.
+Only POSIX-compliant shells are fully supported.
+Some non-POSIX shells (`fish`, `csh`...) might still work if they implement the `-c` flag (which is used to execute commands), but those aren't guaranteed.

 ## Use cases